 The Director of the Chorus, Heide Lang, and Accompanist, Natalie Artemus-Polak, are both accomplished music educators.
 Together, they have helped create a world-class Chorus in Halton Region.

-The Chorus rehearses on Tuesday evenings from September to June in the Community Room at the Halton Regional Police Service Headquarters on Bronte Road in Oakville.
+The Chorus rehearses on Tuesday evenings from September to June in the Community Room at the Halton Regional Police Service Headquarters on North Service Road W. in Oakville.
 Any interested member of the community with a love of singing and a desire to serve the community is welcome to join us!

 For information or to join the Halton Regional Police Service Chorus, contact: